kencoken/axes-lite/README.md

-For convenience, a script is provided to undertake these two steps, downloading a copy of each component and placing them within the AXES-LITE directory, and then creating `config.json`:
+For convenience, a script is provided to undertake these two steps, downloading a copy of each component and placing them within the AXES-LITE directory, and then creating a suitable configuration file `config.json`:

     $ python get_components.py